Blind Shipping Services

 You’ll have the blind bill of lading which will be viewed by the customer, along with the proper BOL for the companies shipping blind.

 What’s the Difference Between Blind Shipping and Drop Shipping

 Drop shipping is a function of a blind shipment.
 A third party may arrange for a shipper to “drop ship” to a customer with a bill of lading that is altered, hiding the true identity of the shipper.

-So, when the delivery reaches your customer, they never think twice whether or not the package came from directly from the business owner.
+So, when the delivery reaches your customers, they never think twice whether or not the package came directly from the business owner.
 Meaning you never have to psychically handle or store the product.
-Instead, the shipper sends your package directly to the customer for the blind pick up.
+Instead, the shipper sends your package directly to the customer for the blind pick-up.